casebook

 • Respondent(s) The Peruvian Government represented by the heads of the Presidency of the Republic, the Presidency of the Council of Ministers, the Ministry of the Environment, the Ministry of Agriculture and Irrigation, the Ministry of Energy and Mines, the Ministry of Education, Ministry of Economy and Finance, Regional Government of Loreto, Regional Government of Ucayali, Regional Government of Madre de Dios, Regional Government of Amazonas and Regional Government of San Martin.

-• Outcome Undecided
+• Outcome Pending

 • Decision Link to the decision/ruling